KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 * `argValue` will be used to represent any **argument value**, e.g., "Denmark" ([§1.2.2](#122-argument-values)).
 * `snippet` stands for any piece of text ([§1.2.4](#124-snippets)).
 * `expr` stands for any other Audlang-expression ([§3](#3-basic-expressions), [§4](#4-composite-expressions)).
-* The term **base audience** refers to the entirety of available records in a system we can make selections on with certain criteria.
+* The term **base audience** refers to the entirety of available records in a system we can select from with certain criteria.
 * The term **population** refers to virtual set of people in the real world a system's base audience is meant to reflect.
 * **:bulb: Hint** Advice or clue in the current context.
 * **:warning: Warning** Information about potential problems.
+* :x: Non-compliant example.
+* :white_check_mark: Compliant example.
 * :information_source: **Notes** cover common explanation and comments.
 * :twisted_rightwards_arrows: **Implementor Notes** provide additional information primarily of interest for language implementors.